-Since June 1st 2009, the Household Pet Section can be divided into two groups – Non-Pedigree Pets for those cats of traditional “moggie” appearance and Pedigree Pets for cats looking like pedigrees with known, unknown, full or half pedigree background.
-These two sections can operate independently with affiliated clubs able to include one or both groups at their Sanction or Championship Shows.
+Since June 1st 2009, the Household Pet Section has been divided into two groups – Non-Pedigree Pets for those cats of traditional “moggie” appearance and Pedigree Pets for cats looking like pedigrees and/or with known, unknown, full, half or part pedigree background.

 The Non-Pedigree Pets and Pedigree Pets Sections are then grouped into Long or Semi-Longhaired and Short-Haired Classes which are then further split for colour and pattern.

 The Pedigree Pet is the newer section which has really proved popular with exhibitors.
 This group is comprised of cats of pedigree appearance and/or with known or unknown pedigree, full, half or part pedigree background.
 Breeds not recognised by GCCF are NOT eligible to be shown in Household Pet classes.
 This is the link to breeds not currently recognised by GCCF.
 These are cats that are as well loved and cared for as any other Household Pet and can now be shown and compete for titles under the new rules agreed in Council.
 The requirements for showing BOTH groups of Household Pets is that all are judged by the same criteria for the quality of their Presentation, Condition, Temperament and Personality.
 In the Pedigree Pet section no prefixes, titles, breed names or numbers shall be used; cats will be entered either by their pet name or, if registered, the rest of the registered name, without the prefix, may be used.
 All Household Pets aged 6 months and over must be neutered.